dynamics-of-stellar-systems/dynamite/docs/getting_started/code_overview.rst

   c.remove_existing_all_models_file()
   c.remove_all_existing_output()

 which you can add to your main script, with caution!
 The different options may be useful if you want to delete some but not all previous output, e.g. to re-calculate weights but keep old orbit libraries.
-The API documentation [ADD A LINK] has more information on the different options.
+The API documentation has more information on the different options.

 Logging output
 ===================